Above: the Juno logo.

 Below: green spaces are important for children.

 In contrast to the virtual world, our real world learning activity outings are popular & range from consideration of medieval stonework in Tickhill, South Yorkshire, to architectural furniture in Grantham & cooperation with SEND Nottingham, who work with hard to reach children and young people in an inner city area.
-We have been in demand in the community, to support cross-curricular immersive learning: developing compassion, cultural experience, creativity, academic potential, social skills & outdoor learning possibilities.
-We have developed resources to support elective home education groups.
-Activities directly link to Key Stages of the National Curriculum.
-In one project, our volunteers helping children to check insect hotels, comparing designs to find out the preference of specific species for various designs.
+We have been in demand in the community, to support cross-curricular immersive learning: developing compassion, spirituality, cultural and ethical experience, creativity, academic potential, social skills & outdoor learning possibilities.
+In one project, our volunteers helped families with children to check insect hotels, comparing designs to find out the preference of specific species for various designs.

-• welfare, well-being, quality of life, happiness and enjoyment.
+Welfare, well-being, quality of life, peace, happiness and enjoyment.

 No comments: